cruna-cc/DS-protocol/README.md

   // - A token that represent an asset of the dominant token.
   // - A token that adds missed features to the dominant token.

-  // The function dominantToken() returns the address of the main token. function dominantToken() external view returns (address);
+  // The function dominantToken() returns the address of the dominant token. function dominantToken() external view returns (address);

   // The dominant token has full control on the subordinate token.